 Still, the car in the Audi ad doesn’t smash a repressive system as the Apple computer jogger did.
 Rather, it escapes repression by complying with the system.
 This is certainly a bad subliminal cultural message, and it’s shocking to think that a company would think such a message could enhance the image of its brand in a free and individualist society.

-isn’t as graphically interesting as the Audi one but is much more approving of repression, which makes it more dangerous.
+The second commercial isn’t as graphically interesting as the Audi one but is much more approving of repression, which makes it more dangerous.

 We see happy-looking children and generally beautiful people smiling, playing, and frolicking.
 We hear the voice-over tell us, “Denmark is the first country to legally ban artificial trans fat.
 The Danish people seem to be doing just fine without it.”
 Since trans fat is associated with certain heart problems, we’re told, this “sounds like a pretty good law.”